Schuemi/c64-go/README.md

 Your root folder to browse for games will be /roms/c64/.
 You can have subfolders in /roms/c64/.

-Currently only .d64 files can be loaded.
+Currently only .d64 and .t64 (tapes) files can be loaded.

 In /odroid/data/c64 you can save keymapping files if you wish.
 The default keymapping is:
 ```